h1v3r/Athena/README.md

 First you need to click somewhere on the grid to dis-select everything.
 The template consists of many processors (large and rectangular).
 At every processor you can find a red square which indicates that the processor is turned off.
 To turn a processor on you right click on it and select start.
 You need to do this for every processor.

+### Start the API
 After you have set up NiFi you can start the API with:

 `python python_SendData_simultan.py`

 To accept the default settings of the script click enter.

+### Analyse the data with Kibana